DragonBuild/dragon/README.md

 DragonMake is a YAML-based format that represents an entire project and all subprojects within a single file.

 It was created with the goal of being writable by hand, without the help of a "New Instance Creator".
-(Although dragon still has one, dont worry <3)
+Dragon's NIC is being worked on; It is however, lightly on hold, so as not to encourage new users to leap into this project just yet.

 ### "Modules" and the "Project"